-A friend of mine once told me that when I walk into a room, I don’t see what’s there; I see what isn’t there.
-Similarly, when I look at an object, I don’t really see the object; I see the unmet need that someone was trying to address by creating the object.
-I’m always looking for better ways of addressing the need beyond the object that has already been created.
+Greg Lambrecht: A friend once told me that when I walk into a room, I don’t see what’s there; I see what isn’t there.
+Similarly, when I look at an object, I don’t see the object; I see the unmet need that someone was trying to address by creating the object.
+I’m always looking for better ways to address the need beyond the object already created.
 It’s something different about my brain.

-I’m not sure that this is a moment I realized.
+GL: I’m not sure that this is a moment I realized.
 It’s so entirely woven into the fabric of my life.
 However, I remember realizing that I wanted to become an entrepreneur – I was in graduate school for engineering after spending my undergraduate studies and the first few years of my career working on inventions with no business potential.
-During this time, I realized that while many people invent, those inventions need to become successful businesses to change the world.
-I walked over to the business school and met a professor who was studying entrepreneurship.
+During this time, I realized that while many invent, those inventions must become successful businesses to change the world.
+I walked to the business school and met a professor studying entrepreneurship.
 He started me on this life, combining my inventive nature with an entrepreneurial drive.

-It has been my dream since starting Coravin to make a wine preservation system that works with sparkling wine.
+GL: Since starting Coravin, I have dreamed of making a wine preservation system that works with sparkling wine.
 I spent six years working on a method that poured wine without opening the bottle.
 The prototypes were so complex.
 You needed an octopus with a PhD to get sparkling wine into the glass.
-A member of our research and development team finally asked the obvious question, “Can we get the last glass to be as good as the first even after you open the bottle?”
+A research and development team member finally asked the obvious question, “Can we get the last glass to be as good as the first even after you open the bottle?”
 Two years later, we have it.
-My fixation on solving a technical problem (pouring sparkling wine without removing the cork) had blinded me to solving the actual problem (enabling the freedom to explore sparkling wine by the glass without hesitation or waste).
+My fixation on solving a technical problem (pouring sparkling wine without removing the cork) blinded me to solving the actual problem (enabling the freedom to explore sparkling wine by the glass without hesitation or waste).
 I couldn’t be happier with the outcome.

-At Coravin, we hire people that have shown the initiative to move quickly – and with passion – on great ideas.
-We then make sure everyone knows that nothing is sacred, especially our own systems, and that anything can change as long as we fulfill our mission to advance the enjoyment of wine.
+GL: At Coravin, we hire people who have shown the initiative to move quickly – and passionately – on great ideas.
+We then make sure everyone knows that nothing is sacred, especially our own systems and that anything can change as long as we fulfill our mission to advance the enjoyment of wine.

-In the U.S., I’d love to see continued innovation in the legislation surrounding the sale and distribution of wine.
+GL: In the U.S., I’d love to see continued innovation in the legislation surrounding the sale and distribution of wine.
 There is so much opportunity for creativity in the wine industry if regulating bodies were to pull back on constraints.
 Some positive changes came about by the pandemic, with restaurants and bars selling wine and cocktails to-go.
-But there is so much more innovation possible if there were fewer complexities of on-premise vs off-premise wine sales.
+But there would be so much more innovation if there were fewer complexities of on-premise vs off-premise wine sales.

-Australia is making some absolutely amazing wines across the country, applying both modern and ancient techniques without constraint in terms of style.
+GL: Australia is making some amazing wines across the country, applying modern and ancient techniques without constraint in style.
 There is a freedom of thought that results in some truly wonderful wines and unexpected smells and tastes.
-Natural Pinot Noirs and Shiraz from South Australia can be so unique and wonderful – I can’t get enough of them.
+Natural Pinot Noirs and Shiraz from South Australia can be unique and wonderful – I can’t get enough of them.

-Coravin is working on something radical and exciting.
+GL: Coravin is working on something radical and exciting.
 It could expand how wine is served and sold.
 If we are successful, it will empower consumers in unprecedented ways to enjoy, explore and experience wine.
-This is what we always try to do, and that’s always worth $1M.
+We always try to do this, and that’s always worth $1M.